xpack-dev-tools/flex-xpack/README.md

 `XPACKS_STORE_FOLDER`; for more details please check the [xpm folders](https://xpack.github.io/xpm/folders/) page.

-It is also possible to install GNU flex globally, in the user home folder:
+It is also possible to install flex globally, in the user home folder:

 ```sh
 xpm install --global @xpack-dev-tools/flex@latest --verbose